 - Integration students will be enrolled on the same basis as other students except in the case where the student is admitted, ‘would require services or facilities that are not required by students who do not have a disability and the provision of which would impose unjustifiable hardship on the College’.
 (Disability Discrimination Act 1992).
 The hardship must be determined prior to enrolment.

-- In accepting an officer of enrollment parents assume responsibility for all fees and charges as set out in the College Prospectus.
+- In accepting an officer of enrolment parents assume responsibility for all fees and charges as set out in the College Prospectus.
 The College has a policy of fee remission depending on arrangements being made with the Business Manager.

 Pastoral care is central to the ethos of Marian Catholic College and integrates with the intellectual, social, emotional and spiritual dimensions of learning.
 The goal of pastoral care within the College community is to create and maintain an atmosphere where members feel they are known, safe, valued, respected and happy and have a sense of belonging and empowerment.

+‘Schools are required to demonstrate that they have in place policies and procedures to provide for the mental, physical and emotional well-being of students’ .
 Pastoral Care encompasses all relationships and activities of the College.
 Pastoral Care is the overt expression of the worth and value of each individual.

 At Marian, Pastoral Care is the active and ongoing concern for each individual which embodies the Catholic ethos of the College in the tradition of the Mercy Sisters and Marist Brothers.
+All staff are responsible for the pastoral care of students.

 Pastoral Care is expressed through:

-- the building of positive and harmonious
+- the building of positive and harmonious relationships.

-- teaching and learning experiences based on mutual respect and acknowledgement of individual
+- teaching and learning experiences based on mutual respect and acknowledgement of individual differences.

-- co-operation between all members of the College
+- co-operation between all members of the College community.

 - fostering and development of a philosophy of self-discipline.

-- reflection of Gospel values of love, service and justice in all aspects of College
+- reflection of Gospel values of love, service and justice in all aspects of College life.

-- recognition and acceptance of the cultural diversity within the
+- recognition and acceptance of the cultural diversity within the College.

 Pastoral Care at Marian will: